By Mike Miller Updated July 5, 2025

 Hurricane Irma hit Cudjoe Key, Florida, on September 10, 2017, as a Category 4 storm with wind speeds of 130 mph, storm surge of 5-10 feet, property damage of $50 billion, and 84 lives lost.

 Hurricane Sally struck near Pensacola with its landfall in Gulf Shores, Alabama, on September 16, 2020, as a Category 2 storm with wind speeds of 105 mph, storm surge of 4-7 feet, property damage of $7.3 billion, and 8 lives lost.
-It had gathered strength before landfall because of its long path over the Gulf of Mexico.
+It had gathered strength before landfall because of its long path over the Gulf.

-This time lapse webcam shows the devastion from Hurricane Ian.
+This time lapse webcam shows the devastion from Hurricane Ian in Fort Myers Beach, Florida.

 Hurricane Ian made landfall near Cayo Costa on September 28, 2022 as a Category 5 storm with wind speeds of 157 mph or more and a storm surge of 15 feet.
-It did extensive damage to Fort Myers Beach, Sanibel, and Captiva along with other Southwest Florida communties.
+It did extensive damage to Fort Myers Beach, Sanibel, and Captiva along with other Southwest Florida communities including Pine Island.

 Hurricane Nicole made landfall near Vero Beach on November 10, 2022 as a Category 1 storm with maximum wind speeds of 75 mph and heavy rainfall.
 It caused severe beach erosion in Volusia, St. Johns, and Flagler counties.
 It caused 5 deaths in Florida.